 Pear Tree Training

-Most gardeners who plant pear trees hope to enjoy pears in their pantry.
-Therefore, to facilitate the anticipated harvest, they prune the pear tree to ensure that its branches are large enough to bear the weight of the fruit and low enough to be within easy reach.
+The majority of gardeners who plant pear trees do so with the intention of eventually harvesting fruit for their pantries.
+As a result, in order to make the most of the anticipated harvest, they prune the pear tree in such a way as to guarantee that its branches are both strong enough to support the weight of the fruit and also low enough to be easily accessible.

 Reducing Tree Size

-Crown-reduction pruning is a better way to reduce the height of a tree, although it too should be seen as a last resort measure.
-Each upward-directed branch is pruned just above a large lateral branch with a diameter of at least one-third the diameter of the cut branch.
+Crown-reduction Pruning is a more effective method for reducing the height of a tree than other methods, although it too should be considered a measure of last resort.
+Each branch that grows in an upward direction is lopped off right above a large lateral branch that has a diameter that is at least one-third as large as the diameter of the branch that is being cut.

-If your pear tree belongs in a cooler zone, it may not get enough winter chill hours to fruit.
-Perhaps most important, pear trees require cross-fertilisation to fruit; this means that another pear tree must be planted fairly close by so that its pollen can fertilise your pear's blossoms.
+If your pear tree is native to a cooler zone, it is possible that it will not receive sufficient winter chill hours to produce fruit.
+Perhaps most crucial, pear trees require cross-fertilisation to fruit; this implies that another pear tree must be planted reasonably close by so that its pollen can fertilise your pear's blossoms.

 Buying Pear Trees

 It is recommended that you get your pear trees from a nursery that is located in your immediate area.
 However, these trees are already a couple of years old, and once they have been planted in your yard, it will be another two to four years before they begin producing fruit.
 It is also possible to transplant pear trees onto other types of fruit plants.

 Planting Pear Trees